sanjeevanand/Docker_tutorial/step_1.md

 # To run new cmd in running container
 - docker exec -it container_name "cmd"
 - docker exec -it container_name bash -> and execute all cmd in container
+# To get disk space in container
+- docker system df -v